airtap/airtap/doc/cloud-testing.md

 ## Done

-Once you are happy with your saucelabs tests (all passing I hope), you are ready to hook up the last piece: [[travis-ci]].
+Once you are happy with your saucelabs tests (all passing I hope), you are ready to hook up the last piece: [travis-ci](./travis-ci.md).